ai4ce/MSG/README.md

 The converted dataset can be found at this [Dataset Hub](https://huggingface.co/datasets/ai4ce/MSG) on Huggingface.
 We have also kept the code snippets for data convertion in `data_preprocess`.

-To use the data, download the data to `./data/msg`
+To use the data, download and unzip the data to `./data/msg`
 - [ ] TODO: specify the data usage.

 ```shell